matthew3hansen/DSA_Project_3/README.md

 ### Features

 The safest path finder maps out the safest and shortest path using Dijstra's Shortest Path algorithm.
-We have implemented a crime rate generator that assigns specific points with the current crime rate on a scale of 1-10.
+We have implemented a crime rate generator that assigns specific areas with the current crime rate on a scale of 1-10.
 We also have implemented a simulator that maps out the route to the destination.

 ### Challenges we had to face